MohamedMahmoud06/quiz-app/README.md

-Here’s the updated README with proper formatting for easy copying and pasting:

----

 # Quiz App

 This is a simple Quiz App written in Python that allows users to select a category, difficulty level, and number of questions.
 The app features hardcoded quiz data and provides immediate feedback on the answers.